 Syllabus Outline

-This quiz contains concept-based, most frequently asked 25 MCQs of “Contemporary Environmental Issues: Environmental Issues of Water Resource Projects”.
+This quiz contains 25 concept-based MCQs on “Contemporary Environmental Issues: Environmental Issues of Water Resource Projects”.
 Each question has a single correct/most appropriate answer.

 1. Construction of large dams often leads to an impact on aquatic ecosystems by: